Turkish Airlines Flight 6491: Approach

 In order to land in Manas, the crew of Flight 6491 would have needed to fly towards several sets of waypoints beforehand.
 The first one would be RAXAT, in which the crew would be obliged to fly at a minimum altitude of 17,000 ft due to the high terrain in the area.
 After passing RAXAT, the crew would then proceed to TOKPA and would be cleared to descend further until the aircraft's instruments managed to capture the ILS signal, which was necessary for a progressive descent to Manas, allowing the crew to safely land despite the mountainous terrain.

 As the aircraft got closer to Manas, the pilots started their briefing for the approach.
 Weather reports indicated that Manas was covered in fog and that visibility had deteriorated.
 In response to the inclement condition, Captain Dirancı laid out the steps that the crew would take during the approach.
 Dirancı stated that a landing would only be commenced if they had managed to see the runway lights.
 If during the approach they had intercepted the ILS signal at an altitude lower than 1,000 ft, then a go-around would be called instead.
 The rest of the crew followed his instructions and didn't voice any objections.

 Having finished with the approach briefing, the crew requested descent clearance to the ATC.
 The controller approved their request and ordered the crew to descend to 22,000 ft, which pleased Captain Dirancı as he had been aiming to land in Manas as soon as possible.
-Around eight minutes later, Captain Dirancı asked First Officer Öndül to request another descend clearance.
+Around eight minutes later, Captain Dirancı asked First Officer Öndül to request another descent clearance.
 The controller, however, denied clearance and asked the crew to stay on 22,000 ft as they were still flying above the Tian Shan mountains.
 Captain Dirancı thought that they would be allowed to descend sooner and was surprised to hear this, causing him to curse at the ATC.

 Getting anxious with the aircraft's altitude, Captain Dirancı ordered First Officer Öndül to request another clearance.
 This time, their request was approved, and the crew was cleared to descend to flight level 180 and was not allowed to fly lower due to the mountains.
 Flight 6491 was eventually handed over to the approach controller.
 Still not satisfied with their altitude, Captain Dirancı ordered his first officer to ask for another descent clearance, even though they had not reached waypoint RAXAT, the first waypoint for the approach.
 While contacting the approach controller, the crew immediately asked for permission to descend.
 The controller did instruct the crew to descend to 6,000 ft to proceed to waypoint TOKPA.
-Since this procedure required a steep descent, Captain Diranci responded with dismay.
+Since this procedure required a steep descent, Captain Dirancı responded with dismay.